- 6 p.m.

 Meetings are subject to cancellation if there is no business to discuss.
 The News Media will be notified of changes to this meeting schedule in accordance with the Illinois Open Meetings Act.

-View the Agendas and Minutes for the Carbondale Sustainability Commission meetings.
+View Agendas and Minutes of the Carbondale Sustainability Commission.

 ||Email Aur Beck

 ||Email Jane Cogie

 |Nicholas Erwin (SIU Representative)

 |Evan Ewing (CCHS Representative)

 ||Email Charles Howe

 ||Email Loren Polley

 - Applying energy and environmental conservation principles throughout the City

 - Increasing energy efficiency in transportation